 An eight-part series taking you from "do I even need to file?" through registering for a UTR, declaring income, claiming expenses, paying on account and amending after submission.

-A five-part breakdown of the Spring Budget 2026: what changed for income tax, NI, pensions & ISAs, housing, and the self-employed — with worked examples at common UK salary points.
+A six-part breakdown of the Spring Budget 2026: what changed for income tax, NI, pensions & ISAs, housing, the self-employed, and the full take-home pay impact — with worked examples at common UK salary points.

 What happens after you submit your Self Assessment return — refunds, balancing payments, amendments, HMRC enquiries, the SA302 for mortgages, and the 5-year record-keeping rule